What is a deductible?

 As an example, let’s assume an injury to Fido’s knee that costs $1000 and a sickness that leads to $800 worth of covered medical treatment.
 In the incident deductible case, assuming a deductible of $500, you would be reimbursed $500 for the knee and $300 for the sickness.
 So of the $1800 in expenses you’d recoup $800, that is you’ve paid the deductible twice.
 In the case of an annual deductible, assuming a deductible of $100, you’d pay the deductible once and be reimbursed $1700.

 But the lesson here isn’t that annual is necessarily better.
 Let’s assume that Fido’s knee trouble persists for 6 total years and each year you pay the same $1000 in expenses.
 Total expenses over the course of 6 years is $6000.
 In the annual deductible case you’d be reimbursed: $900 + $900 + $900 + $900 + $900 + $900 = $5400.
 In the incident deductible case you’d be reimbursed: $500 + $1000 + $1000 + $1000 + $1000 + $1000 = $5500.
-In this specific example scenario the annual deductible option is preferable in the early years of a chronic condition.
-At year 5, the reimbursed amount are equal at $4500.
-In the subsequent years the per incident deductible option becomes preferable (** be sure to run the numbers yourself and consider the details of the specific plans you are comparing).
+In this specific example scenario, the annual deductible option is preferable in the early years of a chronic condition.
+At year 5, the reimbursed amount is equal to $4500.
+In the subsequent years, the per-incident deductible option becomes preferable (** be sure to run the numbers yourself and consider the details of the specific plans you are comparing).

 What is copay?